orlandocaraballo/sei/outlines/34-views-layouts-sinatra/34-morning-exercise.md

 class Array
   def far_each
     # your implementation goes here

     # remember you are being passed in a block

+    # blocks can be executed by utilizing the yield command

+    # the array being looped over is represented by the self keyword much like this represents the array in javascript
   end
 end